The "Lunch Break Warrior" Protocol: Managing Triathlon Training with a 9-to-5

 The #1 reason people quit triathlon training isn't injury.
 It's "Life."

 Most training plans are written for people who have 15 hours a week and no "real" job.
 When you're juggling a 40-hour work week, a commute, and a family, a rigid spreadsheet that demands a 2-hour ride on a Tuesday is just a recipe for guilt.
+Our 6-hour per week triathlon training guide shows what's actually achievable with limited time.

 It's time to stop trying to train like a pro and start training like a Warrior.